 You certainly do not!
 Whilst free hand drawing is obviously a really good skill to have and practise, there are various ways of preparing an outline drawing for a painting.
 I go through these in my tutorials.
 My personal opinion is do what works for you, the time you have and your personal skills and abilities.
 Each tutorial comes with a reference photo and prepared outline drawing which you can simply transfer to your watercolour paper to get started.

 This is not a facility that we currently offer.
 All the tutorials are available 24/7 throughout the length of your membership period.
 You can pause, rewind and watch them as many times as you like.
-Alternatively I do have a small selection of my older videos available for individual paid download on Vimeo and an even smaller selection for sale as DVDs.
+Alternatively, I do have a small selection of my older videos available for individual paid rental or download in my Video Shop and an even smaller selection for sale as DVDs.

 A mini PDF contains a list of recommended materials, the reference photo for the project, my outline drawing guide and a copy of my version of the painting.
-For every tutorial there is a mini PDF for you to download and refer to.
-In addition I also provide the reference photo and outline drawing as jpeg downloads.
+For all Exclusive level tutorials, there is a mini PDF for you to download and refer to.
+In addition, I also provide the reference photo and outline drawing as JPEG downloads.
 All the links for these downloads are included on the individual tutorial pages.

 I release one full length PDF guide every month, these are available to all students with an active paid membership plan.
 If you remain a member for 1 month you will receive 1 PDF, if you remain for a whole year you will receive 12 PDFs.

-Previously released PDFs are available from here, an active membership will entitle you to 25% off the list price.
+Previously released PDFs are available from here, an active Exclusive Club membership will entitle you to 25% off the list price.

 I have created these tutorials for students to have a go at.
-At the end of the lesson I hope you have a painting that you are proud of.
-I would be thrilled if you would put it in a frame, display it on your wall, give it to a friend or put it in a local exhibition or showcase it on the internet.
+At the end of the lesson, I hope you have a painting that you are proud of.
+I would be thrilled if you would display it on your wall, give it to a friend, put it in a local exhibition or showcase it on the internet.
 Online, I would request that you mention you have followed my tutorial.
 Should you be able, it would also be nice to credit the photographer too for their reference material.

-Both my paid membership plans can be cancelled at any time.
-Log into your account membership details to make these changes before a renewal payment is due to be taken.
+All paid membership plans can be cancelled at any time.
+Log into your Patreon account to make these changes before a renewal payment is due to be taken.
 (Partial plan refunds are not available)